withastro/astro/packages/integrations/vercel/README.md

 > **Type:** `string[]`
 > **Available for:** Edge, Serverless

-You can force files to be bundled with your function in case something's missing.
+Use this property to force files to be bundled with your function.
+This is helpful when you notice missing files.

 ```js
 import { defineConfig } from 'astro/config';